Primate Licences

 What's next?

 Existing primate keepers have until 6 April 2026 to reach compliance with the required welfare and licensing standards.
-We are currently awaiting on further guidance from DEFRA, and once received this page will be updated with further guidance, application forms and fee structures.
+We are currently awaiting on further guidance from DEFRA, however you will find below an application form and relevant guidance notes to make an application.
+Once further information has been received from DEFRA this page will be updated with further guidance.

 Frequently asked questions